OMAS-IIIF/oldaplib/docs/knowledge_base.md

     ...
 ```

-It is important to note that a given predicate may expect either a _literal value_ or the _URI_ of another subject
+It is important to note that a given predicate may expect either a _literal value_ or the _URN_ of another subject
 as _object_ (see below).
 Thus, predicates that point to another subject describe some form a _relation_
 between 2 subjects!

 #### Subject

-The Subject may come either as _literal value_, e.g. a number or a string, or it may be a _URI_ which identifies
+The Subject may come either as _literal value_, e.g. a number or a string, or it may be a _URN_ which identifies
 another subject.

 In RDF, literal values do have a _datatype_ which conforms to the datatypes defined by